 The United States Glass Company was formed when 18 or more glass companies combined in 1891 to try to survive trying times as a combined unit.

-While the idea behind the formation of this company was a sound one, the area needed to be supervised and coordinated.
-The numerous companies needing to be organized were located in Ohio, Indiana, West Virgina, and Pennsylvania.
-This was too vast an area to manage well and as a result chaos often prevailed.
+While the idea behind the formantion of this company was a good sound one, the area needed to be supervized and coordinated (during that time period), which involved Ohio, Indiana, West Virgina, and Pennsylvania was too vast to manage well and as a result chaos often preveiled.

 After the companies combined, two new plants were built.
-An automatic facility at Gas City, Indiana, and a hand operation at Tiffin, Ohio.
-These two companies along with the Glassport, Pennsylvania and Pittsburgh plants became the important U.S. Glass plants.
+An automatic facility at Gas City, Indiana, and the hand operation at Tiffin, Ohio.
+These two companies along with the Glassport, Pennsylvania and Pittsburg plants became the important U.S. Glass plants.

 Tiffin produced quality glassware with delicate etchings.
 They were known for their use of color.